\'Etale fundamental groups of smooth arithmetic surfaces and the Grothendieck conjecture: Relative version of the Grothendieck conjecture over certain arithmetic schemes

-In this subsection, we introduce some counterexamples to the Grothendieck conjecture when there exists no invertible rational primes on the base scheme.
+In this subsection, we introduce some counterexamples to the Grothendieck conjecture when no rational prime is invertible on the base scheme.
 We first recall a previous result for the \'etale fundamental groups of smooth curves.